Gavin Rajah: Career

-Gavin Rajah initially studied law at the University of Cape Town beginning in 1989.
+Rajah initially studied law at the University of Cape Town beginning in 1989.
 While at university he sold reject clothing from the United States clothing label his father represented.
-Anti-apartheid sanctions saw an end to the American label selling in South Africa and Gavin Rajah then befriended a local seamstress whose clothes he began selling.
+Anti-apartheid sanctions saw an end to the American label selling in South Africa and Rajah then befriended a local seamstress whose clothes he began selling.

 Rajah gave up law to focus on fashion.
-The release of Nelson Mandela from prison on February 11, 1991 and the unbanning of political organizations led to rapid relaxations on business ownership for black South Africans.
+The release of Nelson Mandela from prison on February 10, 1990 and the unbanning of political organizations led to rapid relaxations on business ownership for black South Africans.
 Rajah assisted Mandela with fundraising events for the opening of the Mandela Children’s Fund offices in the United Kingdom and United States of America, as well as sites in South Africa.

-Gavin Rajah founded Cape Town Fashion Week in 2000 and became the first African brand to be invited by the Chambre Syndicale de la Couture in France to show at Paris Fashion Week (Couture) in 2006.
+Rajah founded Cape Town Fashion Week in 2000 and became the first African brand to be invited by the Chambre Syndicale de la Couture in France to show at Paris Fashion Week (Couture) in 2006.
 He partners with the Motsepe Family Foundation to promote the development of young black fashion designers and entrepreneurs in South Africa and other African nations.
 He also works with major South African retailer, Pick ’n Pay on a mentorship program for young black designers.
 He worked with South Africa’s Special Envoy for Gender, Geraldine Fraser-Moleketi to develop a skill transfer and micro-enterprise network in the clothing and textile sector in Africa.
 He has shown collections in New York, Paris, Germany, the United Kingdom and India.

 In recent years he has extended design to homewear often drawing on the skills of famous African artists, including his collaboration with Zanele Muholi.